Huskies are super sociable dogs and love to be part of a pack, but are huskies good with cats?

 High Prey Drive

-If their prey-drive kicks in, it’s going to be hard to change their behavior – thus, leading to a dangerous situation for your cat.
+If their prey-drive kicks in, it will be hard to change their behavior – thus, leading to a dangerous situation for your cat.

-In addition, Huskies are pretty stubborn.
-While it’s not impossible to train them, they don’t make changing their behaviors easy.
+In addition, huskies are pretty stubborn.
+While training them is not impossible, they don’t make changing their behaviors easy.

 Strong Bite Force

 Even if the husky doesn’t mean harm, it can easily hurt or kill a cat.
 Out of all dogs, huskies have the 13th strongest bite force.